Concerns and formal complaints policy

-- We will ask you to tell us how you would like us to communicate with you and establish whether you have any particular requirements – for example, if you have a disability.
+- We will ask you to tell us how you would like us to communicate with you and establish whether you have any particular requirements – for example, if you need documents in large type.

 - We will deal with your concern in an open and honest way.

 - We will make sure that your dealings with us in the future do not suffer just because you have expressed a concern or made a complaint.